 Lawrence Hopewell Trail

-This is a wonderful 22-mile loop that’s getting close to finished.
-But it’s easy to avoid the more challenging on-road sections.
-Park in downtown Lawrenceville or at Mercer Meadows and you can ride for miles.
+But it’s easy to do out-and-backs that are all trail (some paved, some crushed stone).
+Park in downtown Lawrenceville or at Mercer Meadows Park and you can ride for miles.
 The kid-friendly reward is ice cream and/or the bakery in downtown Lawrenceville.
 OK, not just for kids.

 Bonus: The LHT connect to the D&R Canal towpath near Brearley House.
 Normally you can ride traffic-free between there and downtown Lawrenceville, but the route through the Lawrenceville School is currently closed because of campus construction.
 Once that’s done, a bigger kid-friendly challenge is to bike from Turning Basin Park in Princeton to ice cream.